anotherhale/secure_headers/README.md

           [applications: [:secure_headers]]
         end

   3. Add the plug to your application, e.g., to a pipeline in a [Phoenix](http://www.phoenixframework.org/) router.

+  * Don't forget to run mix deps.get *

 SecureHeaders by design defaults to a strict security policy.
 If no opts are supplied it uses the following secure configuration:

 ```elixir